 - Parental Advice

-If you are 22 to 24-years old, you will need to submit Parental Advice as part of your civil wedding requirements in the Philippines.
+If you are 22 to 24 years old, you will need to submit Parental Advice as part of your civil wedding requirements in the Philippines.
 You can have your parents write that they know you’re marrying along with their advice to your marriage.
 They can also appear at the local registrar to prove that they consent to your upcoming wedding.

 You and/or your partner are/is widowed

 If you are currently widowed, retrieve the Death Certificate of your deceased spouse from any Serbilis Service Center.
 You can include it in your application for other civil wedding requirements in the Philippines that will need to secure from the PSA.

 You and/or your partner are/is annulled

 Get a Certificate of Registration from the Local Civil Registrar to register for your Annulment Papers.
 You will be issued a Certificate of Finality of Annulment by the Court.
 The certificate should have the name of the judge or the court that issued the decree.
 It also needs to include the case number and the date it was issued.

 - For U.S. citizens: Affidavit in Lieu of a Certificate of Legal Capacity to Marry.
 You can secure this from the US Embassy in Manila on an appointment-only basis.
 For more information about the procedure and corresponding fees, head over to the US Embassy website.

 If you’re based in Cebu, the US Consular Agency offers walk-in notarial services every day from 8:30 a.m. to 10:30 a.m.
 They operate on a first-come, first-served basis.